iterami/Docs.htm/common/js/core.md

 ---

 ### `core_two_digits(args)`
-* Adds a zero before a number of it only has 1 digit.
+* Adds `0` before a number of it only has 1 digit and returns it.

 Arg    | Required? | Notes
 -------|-----------|------